 Men with untreated chlamydia can occasionally develop epididymitis, a painful infection of the testicles.
 Untreated chlamydia infections can also cause inflammation of the prostate and urethral scarring, sometimes leading to infertility

 If you are living with HIV and not taking antiretroviral medications, a chlamydia infection can lead to highly concentrated amounts of HIV virus in your genital tissue causing 8–10 times more HIV to be shed in your semen or vaginal secretions.
 If you are HIV negative and have chlamydia, your immune cells are especially susceptible to HIV, if your partner is carrying the virus.
 Rectal chlamydia may increase your chance of getting HIV by 10 to 20 times.
-However, taking medication to prevent HIV (PrEP) can significantly decrease the risk of getting HIV, even when there is an STD present.
+However, taking medication to prevent HIV (PrEP) can significantly decrease the risk of getting HIV, even when there is an STI present.